-To assist the SNPAAC in ensuring that the District fulfills the requirements of this policy, a District Level School Health Coordinator (Designated District Official) shall be appointed.
-In addition, a school-level School Health Coordinator shall be appointed who shall be responsible for assisting the District Level School Health Coordinator in ensuring that each school fulfills the requirements of this policy.
+To assist the wellness committee in ensuring that the District fulfills the requirements of this policy, a District-level School Health Coordinator (Designated District Official) shall be appointed.
+In addition, a school-level School Health Coordinator shall be appointed who shall be responsible for assisting the District-level School Health Coordinator in ensuring that each school fulfills the requirements of this policy.